python/mypy/docs/source/class_basics.rst

 Note that inheriting from existing protocols does not automatically turn a subclass into a protocol, it just creates a usual (non-protocol) ABC that implements given protocols.
-The ``typing.Protocol`` base must always be explicitly present:
+The ``typing_extensions.Protocol`` base must always be explicitly present:

 .. code-block:: python